Cray-HPE/docs-csm/operations/security_and_authentication/SOPS.md

     git push origin HEAD
     ```

-3. Check in updated CSM Config and register configuration with CFS
+3. Check in the updated CSM configuration and register it with CFS.
-4. Create a CFS Session (either automatically as part of boot or through CFS API)
+4. Create a CFS Session (either automatically as part of boot or through CFS API).